 Freccia is currently based in New York, and works globally.

-Freccia’s fine art series “Yirol” and “Life and Death” is represented by Ricco/Maresca Gallery in NYC.
+Freccia’s fine art series “Yirol” and “Life and Death” are represented by Ricco/Maresca Gallery in NYC.